 However, some people will alter their bindings so that the pin line falls just behind the balance point.
 In this example, their weight is set back slightly.
 This allows the ski tips to float more when skiing downhill in deeper snow.
 However, placing the binding back makes it so that the tip drops when raising the ski with your boot.

 On the other hand, some people mount the binding so the pin line is just forward of the balance point.
 This places more of your weight forward and allows you to get better grip.
 It also causes the ski tip to rise when you raise your boot and ski.
 This could be helpful for traveling in deeper snow across flat zones and uphill.
 The downfall of this approach is that you get less glide.
+And, because you’re slightly forward on the ski, you run the risk of torpedoing the tips into deeper snow.

-My recommendation is to just mount your bindings in the standard position so as to avoid inconsistent performance.
 One caveat to this is that with newer NNN bindings that attach to NIS or IFP plates, you can move the bindings fore and aft quite easily.
-I never do this, but it is a possibility.
+I seldom do this, but it is a possibility.

 I realize that I’ve discussed bindings before boots in this article.
 Just know that they’ll be addressed simultaneously when purchasing new gear (or gear new to you).
 The reason for this is that manufacturers design their boots to work with certain types of bindings.